Australia’s Biggest Hydropower Project Faces Two-Year Delay, Pushing Start-Up to 2028

 The delay to Snowy 2.0 is just one of many challenges faced by Australia's renewables sector, which is grappling with the need to modernize its energy while also phasing out coal-fired power.
 However, with the right investment and support, the sector has the potential to become a leading force in the country's economy.

-As Grimes noted, “Australia can be a superpower, but we need the political will and the right policies to get us there.”
+As Grimes noted, “Australia can be a renewable energy superpower, but we need the political will and the right policies to get us there.”
 With the government's commitment to reaching 82% renewables by 2030, there is reason to believe that Australia's clean energy transition is on the right track.

 Add a comment